CenterForOpenScience/Policies-and-Procedures/index.md

 **Distribution:** Distribution of staff information will occur only in the following circumstances: A) Information required by law for submission of state and federal reports or as required by subpoena,  B) Information needed by insurance companies who contract with COS for the employees’ fringe benefit coverage, and C) The content of an employee’s personnel file may be viewed for business purposes by the Board.

 **Employee Access to Personnel Files:** Employees are permitted to review their own personnel records.
-An employee wishing to view his/her records should contact the Office Manager to schedule an appointment to do so.
+An employee wishing to view his/her records should contact Human Resources to schedule an appointment to do so.

 Feedback and Review Process
 ------------------